metauni/metauni.github.io/disruption/index.md

 # Disruption

 Towards a science of technological disruption.
-Thursdays `2:30pm-3:00pm AEDT`.
+An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.

 * **Organiser**: Adam Dorr.
 * **Venue**: the [Rising Sea](https://www.roblox.com/games/8165217582/The-Rising-Sea).